Last Updated on

 - Mix sour cream and milk together and soak the bread cubes in the mix for about 10 minutes.

-- Add beef, parsley, egg, garlic, salt and cinnamon to the bread and mix well.
+- In a separate bowl, mix beef, parsley, egg, garlic, salt and cinnamon with a large fork.

 - Heat the oil in a Dutch oven.